l2xl/papers/time-shifted-mining.md

-[^1]: Implement Jack's idea of creating more than one block is not as easy as it seems- to be invented.
+[^1]: Implementing Jack's idea of creating more than one block is not as easy as it seems - to be invented.
 [^2]: We are worried that since the time window and the public key of the block creator are known, it can potentially be used for an equivalent of a grinding attack.
 To be analyzed further.